D-CAP Staff

 Courtney Ockershausen is a second-year graduate student in the School Counseling Program at West Chester University.
 She earned her B.A. at San Francisco State University in 2019 in Child and Adolescent Development with a concentration in Child and Family Studies.
 Courtney has experience in non-profit work and program development ranging from Jumpstart, America Reads and programs within the North Penn YMCA.
 Additionally, Courtney has spent the past 4 years working in higher education in student support and administrative roles.
 With this experience, she has developed a passion for student success, social justice and inclusion which drives her involvement within the D-CAP program at West Chester.
 Courtney is enthusiastic to continue her journey to become a licensed school counselor and to build connections within the D-CAP community!

-Kayla Weaver, Graduate Assistant
+Nikki Woods, Graduate Assistant

 Back to top of page.